biennt/f5bigiponvngcloud/README.md

 If you open SSH to public, REMEMBER to change the ROOT password as well.
 Make it very difficult or disable root login completely.
 ![VNG Cloud Portal Login](/img/change-password.png) You can continue with other tasks such as configuring NTP, timezone, hostname, DNS, remote syslog.. but they are optional sometimes.
 It's up to you.<br>
-You've just finished the basic setup of F5 BIGIP instance in VNG Cloud.
-Congratulation!<br>
+You've just finished the basic setup of F5 BIGIP instance in VNG Cloud.<br>
+Congratulation!